List of Coptic Orthodox churches in Australia: Diocese of Melbourne, West and South Australia, New Zealand and All Oceania

 The diocese is currently under the guidance of Pope Tawadros II.
 The diocese territory includes Victoria, Tasmania, ACT, South Australia, Western Australia, New Zealand and All Oceania.

+As of 1st of July 2025, Bishop Rewis was appointed General Bishop of The Diocese of Melbourne and its affiliated regions in accordance with Papal decree 2/2025.

 The following is a list of the churches under the diocese and the priests that serve in each church: